AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/magento-2.4.0-refresh-on-customer-activities-does-not-work.md

 ---
 title: "Adobe Commerce 2.4.0: refresh on Customer's Activities does not work"
-description: "This article provides a solution for Adobe Commerce 2.4.0 known issue when an admin user creates an order for a customer and the refresh buttons on the Customer's Activities side panel do not work."
+description: This article provides a solution for Adobe Commerce 2.4.0 known issue when an admin user creates an order for a customer and the refresh buttons on the Customer's Activities side panel do not work.
+exl-id: 50048e9f-6009-4db5-ae4a-c35a84cec265
 ---
 # Adobe Commerce 2.4.0: refresh on Customer's Activities does not work

 This article provides a solution for Adobe Commerce 2.4.0 known issue when an admin user creates an order for a customer and the refresh buttons on the Customer's Activities side panel do not work.